0chain/0chain/code/go/0chain.net/smartcontract/benchmark/main/readme.md

 go build -tags bn256 && ./main benchmark | column -t -s,
 ```

 It can take a long time to generate a MPT for the simulation.
+To help with this
-It is possible to save a MPT for use later, set the options.save_path key in
+it is possible to save a MPT for use later, set the options.save_path key in
 [benchmark.yaml](https://github.com/0chain/0chain/blob/staging/code/go/0chain.net/smartcontract/benchmark/main/config/benchmark.yaml).
 ```yaml
 options: